 Carroll taught journalism at Columbia University, New York University and Montclair State College and presently teaches in Quinnipiac's mass communications program.
 He has a BA in journalism from the University of Notre Dame.

 Tim Malloy, assistant director of the Quinnipiac University Poll, has extensive political and wartime reporting experience.
-He provides analysis of national polls and polls in Pennsylvania and Colorado.
+He provides analysis of national polls and polls in Pennsylvania, Colorado and Georgia.

 A 33-year veteran of television news, Malloy has won five Emmy Awards for local news coverage and Associated Press Awards for breaking news coverage.
 His career includes work at WPIX-TV in New York, KCOP in Los Angeles and WPTV in West Palm Beach.

 As a five-time embedded journalist in Iraq and Afghanistan, Malloy often shot his own footage.
 He also has extensive experience in political reporting and has covered presidential campaigns, reporting live from eight conventions.
 Malloy has a BA in English from Hamilton College.

 April Kleinman, associate director of the Quinnipiac University Poll, oversees operations of the poll's 160-station interviewing facility.
 She is responsible for data collection and analysis processes.

 She is the contact person for requests for additional polling data including archived poll results.
 She helps coordinate questionnaire and sample design and is responsible for project coordination, production, and performance standards.

 Other Quinnipiac University Poll Staff: